Gloria Musu-Scott

 Gloria Maya Musu-Scott is a former Liberian politician and jurist who served as Chief Justice of the Supreme Court from 1997 until 2003.
 She and three other family members were convicted of murder in 2023 in connection with the death of her niece.
 Following an appeal, she and her family members were acquitted by the Supreme Court.

 Early life and education

 Scott was born in Monrovia and is a member of the Grebo people.
-She has a bachelor's degree in economics and a law degree from the University of Liberia and a LLM from Harvard Law School in 2017.
+She has a bachelor's degree in economics and a law degree from the University of Liberia and an LLM from Harvard Law School in 2017.

 Career

 Scott is a member of the Liberian National Bar Association and a co-founder of the Association of Female Lawyers of Liberia.
 She was an assistant professor at the Louis Arthur Grimes School of Law at the University of Liberia.

 Scott was appointed Chief Justice of the five member Supreme Court in 1997, after the court was reconstituted following the civil war and the election of Charles Taylor.
 In February 2003, Scott read a ruling of the court which said it did not have legal jurisdiction over the rebel Liberians United for Reconciliation and Democracy to stop the second civil war in order to conduct a national census prior to the 2003 election.
 She served on the court until August 2003, when the transitional government took effect.

 At the 2005 elections, Scott became the Junior Senator for Maryland County, representing the Unity Party.
 In 2008, she spoke to the Truth and Reconciliation Commission about the need to look further beyond the events of 1979.
 She lost her Senate seat in the 2011 election.

 Scott was the chairperson of the Constitution Review Committee which convened from 2013 until 2015.
 The CRC visited all 73 electoral districts and collected a total of 56,729 views from citizens.
 In this role, Scott advocated for the participation of women as well as for the education of girls.
 Scott presented the Committee's final report to President Ellen Johnson Sirleaf in August 2015.